kensukenk/OnlineConfidenceUpdate/README.md

 You will need to add Trajectron++ to this directory.
 We use pretrained directory found in the eccv2020 branch `Trajectron-plus-plus/experiments/nuScenes/models/int_ee_me/model_registrar-12.pt`

+In addition, you will need to replace the trajectron.py and mgcvae.py files with the ones provided in this repo.
+The location to place these are 'Trajectron-plus-plus/trajectron/model/FILENAME'.
+These changes simply skip the final step in the Trajectron++ prediction to allow a direct output of the predicted control actions, rather than integrating them through the dynamics to get predicted occupancies.

 Furthermore, we provide two scenarios based on the original NuScenes dataset.
 These can be found in the two pkl files, and should be added into a directory like so: `Trajectron-plus-plus/experiments/nuScenes/processed/FILENAME.pkl`
 You will need to create the `processed` directory.
 This takes the original NuScenes scenarios and processes the data into something Trajectron++ can parse.